-Title: A post-Emergency Use Authorization observational cohort study to evaluate the safety of the Pfizer-BioNTech COVID-19 vaccine in US healthcare workers
+Title: A post-Emergency Use Authorization observational cohort study to evaluate the safety of the Pfizer-BioNTech COVID-19 vaccine in US healthcare workers, their families, and their communities

 Rationale and background: Pfizer-BioNTech COVID-19 vaccine was approved for emergency use authorization (EUA) to prevent Coronavirus Disease 2019 (COVID-19) for individuals 16 years of age and older.
 Detailed distribution plans for the COVID-19 vaccine within the US are determined by local jurisdictions based on federal recommendations to prioritize vaccination of healthcare workers and people living in long term care facilities under an EUA.
-This study is designed to provide early real-world safety information on a cohort of vaccinated health workers for two years after vaccination.
-This non-interventional study is designated as a Category 3 post-authorization safety study (PASS) in the EU risk management plan (RMP)
+This study is designed to provide early real-world safety information on a cohort of vaccinated healthcare workers, their families, and their communities for two years after vaccination.
+This non-interventional study is designated as a PASS and is included in the US pharmacovigilance plan.

-Research question and objectives: The research questions addressed by this study are a) what are the incidence rates of adverse safety events of interest and other clinically significant events among persons vaccinated with the Pfizer-BioNTech COVID-19 vaccine in a cohort of US healthcare workers, and b) How do those rates compare to expected rates of those events?
+Research question and objectives: The research questions addressed by this study are a) what are the incidence rates of adverse safety events of interest and other clinically significant events among persons vaccinated with the Pfizer-BioNTech COVID-19 vaccine in a cohort of US healthcare workers, their families, and their communities and b) how do those rates compare to expected rates of those events?